GeoscienceAustralia/sira/README.md

 The following are some key features of this tool:

-- Open Source: It is written in Python, and there is no dependency on proprietary tools.
+- Open Source: Written in Python, and there is no dependency on proprietary tools.
 It should run on OS X, Windows, and Linux platforms.

-- Flexible Facility Model: ``facility`` data model is based on network theory, allowing the user to develop arbitrarily complex custom facility models for simulation.
+- Flexible Facility Model: The data model is based on graph theory.
+All infrastructure systems are represented as networks.
+This allows an user to develop arbitrarily complex custom ``facility`` models – for a Facility or a network – for impact simulation.

 - Extensible Component Library: User can define new ``component types`` (the building blocks of a facility) and link it to existing or custom fragility algorithms.

 - Component Criticality: Scenario Analysis tools allow users to identify the cost of restoration for chosen scenarios, expected restoration times, and which component upgrades can most benefit the system.

 - Restoration Prognosis: User can experiment with different levels of hazards and post-disaster resource allocation to gauge restoration times for facility operations.

 We are currently extending the system to provide facilities for sharing models